QuineDot/rust-learning/src/dyn-any.md

 On the upside, [`dyn Any` is *always* `dyn Any + 'static`,](dyn-elision-trait-bounds.md#the-static-case) which makes many trait object related borrow check errors impossible.

-Although `Any` is implemented for unsized types, and unsized types can have `TypeId`s too, the `Sized` restriction for type erasure still applies:
+Although `Any` is implemented for unsized types (i.e. unsized types have `TypeId`s too), the `Sized` restriction for type erasure still applies:
 ```rust,compile_fail
 # use std::any::Any;
 // fails because `str` is not `Sized`